krlmlr/scriptlets/README.md

 Execute command in the background and show desktop notification *in case of error*.

+##Open my GUI here

+###rstudio-here

+Start RStudio with an `.Rproj` project file found in the current directory.

+###texstudio-here

+Start a new instance of texstudio with a `.txss` session file found in the current directory.

 ##copy-real-path

 Copies its argument to the clipboard.